 Bacterial infections are not the only concern in the CF community.
 Many fungi, including Aspergillus fumigatus, cause complications for people with CF. The Foundation is supporting the development of an inhaled version of itraconazole to treat an allergic reaction to Aspergillus called allergic bronchopulmonary aspergillosis (ABPA).
 It is hoped that an inhaled version may cause fewer side effects and reduce drug-drug interactions.

 With the progress of CFTR modulators, there are many questions about how these and other future treatments could impact infections.
 Scientists are studying how germs respond once individuals begin modulator therapies.
 The GOAL study and a companion study based in Ireland investigated how we might be able to eradicate certain infections with modulator therapy.
 Additional studies are planned to examine the effect of future modulators on infections in people with CF. The PROMISE study will look at how triple combination modulators affect infections in people with CF.

 Inflammation is a natural part of the body’s immune response to infection.
 However, people with CF have a much longer and more intense inflammatory response, which can be just as destructive to the lungs as the infection itself.
 Researchers believe that cells with a defective CFTR protein send out excessive signals that cause inflammation.

 The CF Foundation is providing funding for around 40 projects to identify the causes of this excessive signaling and devise methods to block these signals.
-This includes support for four clinical trials to test potential anti-inflammatory medications.
+This includes support for four promising anti-inflammatories that could benefit everyone if approved.